The most common purpose of using the Azure Active Directory (Azure AD) features of FastTrack Automation Studio is for Outlook

 Observe it can take a few minutes, before Azure has replicated your application data and the application works!

 Authentication - SetAzureApp command

-If you go into scripting mode and you want to use say the function to retrieve the current
+If you go into the Script Editor mode and you want to use say the function to retrieve the current

 user's Azure AD full name for a custom exe file, you would use the function "AzureUserFullName", shown in the engine browser